chrisbanes/haze/docs/performance.md

 ## Input Scale

 You can provide an input scale value which determines how much the content is scaled in both the x and y dimensions, allowing the blur effect to be potentially applied over scaled-down content (and thus less pixels), before being scaled back up and drawn at the original size.

-You can find more information [here](usage.md#input-scale).
+You can find more information on how to use this [here](usage.md#input-scale).

+In terms of the performance benefit which scaling provides, it's fairly small.
+In our Android benchmark tests, using an `inputScale` set to `0.5` reduced the _cost of Haze_ by **5-20%**.
+You can read more about this below.

+!!! abstract "Cost of Haze"
+    Just to call out: the percentage that I mentioned is a reduction in the cost of Haze, not the total frame duration.
+Haze itself introduces a cost, which you can read more about below.
+The reduction in total frame duration duration will be in the region of 3-5%.

 ## Benchmarks